KrishnaGarg/gesture-recognition/README.md

 ### How to run

 ##### Approach 1:
-We used following the following versions:
+We used the following libraries and versions:

 opencv - 3.4.2